-Mayview Convalescent Home, Inc., 513 East Whitaker Mill Road, Raleigh, NC 27608: At the same time that Cumberland Healthcare Properties, Inc. purchased the stock of Whitaker Glen, Inc., it also purchased the stock of Mayview Convalescent Home, Inc. Mayview Convalescent Home, Inc. manages The Oaks at Whitaker Glen - Mayview, The

-Oaks at Whitaker Glen's skilled nursing facility component, under a management contract with Whitaker Glen, Inc. Mayview provides inpatient nursing services for The Oaks at Whitaker Glen, "off-hours" emergency support for The Oaks at Whitaker Glen's independent residents, access to partner health insurance and access to a 401(k) retirement savings plan.
-Payments made in accordance with the management contract are included in the financial forecast.
-Future payments by The Oaks at Whitaker Glen residents for nursing care at Mayview cannot be reasonably estimated.

-- Mayview Healthcare Properties, Inc., another affiliate of PruittHealth, owns the land and buildings of The Oaks at Whitaker Glen Mayview and leases them to Whitaker Glen, Inc. for the operation of The Oaks at Whitaker Glen Mayview, Whitaker Glen's skilled nursing facility component.
-Rent payments under the lease have been included in the financial forecast. - Whitaker Glen Properties, Inc. owns the land and buildings of The Oaks at Whitaker Glen and leases them to Whitaker Glen, Inc. for operation.
+- Mayview Convalescent Home, Inc., 513 East Whitaker Mill Road, Raleigh, NC 27608: At the same time that Cumberland Healthcare Properties, Inc. purchased the stock of Whitaker Glen, Inc., it also purchased the stock of Mayview Convalescent Home, Inc. Mayview Convalescent Home, Inc. manages The Oaks at Whitaker Glen Mayview, The Oaks at Whitaker Glen's skilled nursing facility component, under a management contract with Whitaker Glen, Inc. Mayview provides inpatient nursing services for The Oaks at Whitaker Glen, "off-hours" emergency support for The Oaks at Whitaker Glen's independent residents, access to partner health insurance and access to a 401(k) retirement savings plan.
+The financial forecast incorporates payments made in accordance with the management contract.
+It is not feasible to make a reasonable estimate of future payments that The Oaks at Whitaker Glen residents will make for nursing care at Mayview. - Mayview Healthcare Properties, Inc., another affiliate of PruittHealth, owns the land and buildings of The Oaks at Whitaker Glen Mayview and leases them to Whitaker Glen, Inc. for the operation of The Oaks at Whitaker Glen Mayview, Whitaker Glen's skilled nursing facility component.
+The financial forecast includes the rent payments under the lease. - Whitaker Glen Properties, Inc. owns the land and buildings of The Oaks at Whitaker Glen and leases them to Whitaker Glen, Inc. for operation.
 A Deed of Trust secured by the interest of Whitaker Glen Properties, Inc. in the land and improvements has been executed for the benefit of the Whitaker Glen residents.
-Rent payments for future years have been included in the financial forecast. - PruittHealth provides administrative consulting services to The Oaks at Whitaker Glen and The Oaks at Whitaker Glen Mayview, such as accounting, payroll, etc., in exchange for a fee. - Other affiliates of PruittHealth, e.g., PruittHealth Pharmacy Services, Inc. (pharmacy and consulting), PruittHealth Medical Supply, LLC (medical supplies), PruittHealth Hospice, Inc. (hospice), and PruittHealth Therapy Services, Inc. (rehab therapy), among others, may also provide services or goods to Whitaker Glen, Mayview and their residents and patients.
+Rent payments for future years have been included in the financial forecast. - PruittHealth provides administrative consulting services to The Oaks at Whitaker Glen and -PruittHealth Raleigh, such as accounting, payroll, etc., in exchange for a fee. - PruittHealth Raleigh, LLC operates that certain skilled nursing and rehabilitation facility known as PruittHealth Raleigh and located at 2420 Lake Wheeler Road, Raleigh, NC 27603. - Wake Healthcare Properties, Inc. owns the land and buildings of PruittHealth Raleigh, and leases them to PruittHealth Raleigh, LLC for operation.

+- Other affiliates of PruittHealth, e.g., PruittHealth Pharmacy Services, Inc. (pharmacy and consulting), PruittHealth Medical Supply, LLC (medical supplies), PruittHealth Hospice, Inc. (hospice), and PruittHealth Therapy Services, Inc. (rehab therapy), among others, may also provide services or goods to Whitaker Glen, Mayview, PruittHealth - Raleigh, and their residents and patients.